Miss America: 2017–2024 (Miss America 2.0 Era)

-2023–present

 Beginning in January 2023, major changes were made to the competition format following the "advent of...new Miss America Opportunity" of Robin Fleming as new Owner/CEO of the Miss America organization.
 Fleming is an entrepreneur, dress designer, and television producer and she formerly spent over 9 years directing state level Miss USA pageants.
 The new administration under Fleming has reversed some of the Miss America 2.0 changes including terminology (as of 2023, a competition participant will once again be referred to as a 'contestant' rather than the Miss America 2.0 term 'candidate') and the decision to not judge contestants based on their physical appearance (which occurred with the elimination of the swimsuit competition in 2018).
 Instead of a swimsuit competition, contestants will now be judged on physical fitness while modeling activewear.
 In addition, the performance talent competition, which has been part of the Miss America competition since 1938, has added a new category; contestants may now choose to present a “personal narrative in storytelling” as their talent in a category named "HER Story".
 The contestant age limit was also raised from 18–25 to 18–28.

 On July 10, 2023, A&E premiered a four-part documentary series, "Secrets of Miss America", which interviewed past winners, contestants and staff members about historical issues with the Miss America organization related to body-shaming, racism and "psychological warfare" against contestants and winners.

 In November 2024, Miss America's operator filed for Chapter 11 bankruptcy protection.
 In December 2024, Miss America Competition LLC asked to dismiss its bankruptcy.

+In April 2026, the Miss America organization banned transgender women from competing following a legal threat from Florida Attorney General James Uthmeier.